Miami Neuroscience Institute Neurology Program

 Your healthcare provider may advise certain treatments for your symptoms.
 The goal is to reduce your pain and to get you moving again.
 Treatment may include:

 Medicines taken by mouth to ease nerve pain (such as gabapentin).
-Or medicines to reduce sympathetic nerve activity (such as phenoxybenzamine).
+Or medicines to reduce sympathetic nerve activity such as phenoxybenzamine.
+Bisphosphonates have also been shown to help pain.

 Corticosteroids and other anti-inflammatory medicines